-Newman University is named after Blessed John Henry Cardinal Newman (1801-90).
+Newman University is named after Saint John Henry Newman (1801-90).
 His own journey of mind and heart, across the 19th century, engaged him with all the great issues - political, social, and religious - of his day and provoked him to give a fresh reading of the meaning and development of religious faith and understanding.
-Newman was beatified by Pope Benedict XVI in September 2010.
+In February 2019, Pope Francis announced that Cardinal John Henry Newman was to be made a Saint and the canonisation took place in October 2019 in Rome.